EU’s Barnier says Irish border issue could lead to failure

-PARIS (AP) — European Union’s chief Brexit negotiator Michel Barnier said Friday that disagreement over the Ireland border issue could lead to the discussions with Britain failing.
+PARIS (AP) — Disagreements over the Ireland border could lead to a breakdown in the Brexit discussions, the European Union’s chief negotiator Michel Barnier said Friday.

-Speaking on France Inter radio, Barnier said a deal on the border issue is a “prerequisite” for a successful outcome to the divorce talks.
+Speaking on France Inter radio, Barnier said a deal to keep goods flowing smoothly between EU member state Ireland and Northern Ireland in the U.K. after Brexit is a “prerequisite” for a successful outcome to the divorce talks.

-Barnier said avoiding a border between EU member Ireland and Northern Ireland, which is part of the United Kingdom is a “condition for peace and stability for this island following many tragedies.”
+Barnier said avoiding such a “hard border” is a “condition for peace and stability for this island following many tragedies” and that the issue has the potential for the talks to end in failure.

 The Irish border will be U.K’s only land frontier with the EU after Brexit.
 Both sides agree there must be no hard border that could disrupt businesses and residents on both sides and undermine Northern Ireland’s hard-won peace process.
 But each has rejected the other side’s solution.